 - There are opportunities to teach full or part-time.

-What are the challenges of being a teacher?
+What are the challenges of becoming a teacher?

 - Some children display challenging behaviour, which can disrupt the learning process.
-But if you work in a school, you’ll usually have the support of a teaching assistant, who aims to provide extra support to you and to any children who need it.
+However, if you work in a school, you’ll usually have the support of a teaching assistant, who aims to provide extra support to you and any children who need it.

 - Hours can be long as teachers often have to stay after class to mark work and prepare lesson plans.
-But this work is also very rewarding and you’ll still get the sense that everything you do is contributing positively to the lives of your pupils.
+But the work is also very rewarding, and you’ll still get the sense that everything you do is contributing positively to the lives of your pupils.

 What's life as a teacher really like?

-To hear first-hand what it’s like to retrain as a teacher later in life, you might want to read our interviews with Barry (a former music executive) and Frances (a former army colonel).
+To hear first-hand what it’s like to retrain as a teacher later in life, you might be interested in reading our interviews with Chris (a former offshore operations manager) and Carol (a former research scientist).